KelvinHere/Yoga_Milestone_4/README.md

 - **Requests Tab:**
     - **Functionality**
-        - User requestes to become instructors display here.
+        - User requests to become instructors display here.
         - The tab title displays the current amount of user requests, using a styled red icon, ie 'Requests **+2**'.
         - Each request displays the user's profile and **email link**, so an administrator can easily contact and vet them before deciding to 'Accept' of 'Reject' the request via the buttons.
         - Accepted users are granted instructor status.
 This gives access to the Instructor Admin page, to create / edit / delete lessons.
 The request is then removed from the superuser_admin page.